 This committee shall consist of at least one senator from each school, selected from the Faculty Senate plus the Chair, Chair-Elect, and Past Chair.
-Its function shall be to appoint members to the University committees subject to the approval of the Faculty Senate.
+Its function shall be to appoint members to the General Faculty Committees subject to the approval of the Faculty Senate.
+By March of each academic year, this committee will communicate with the General Faculty Committees and Councils regarding electing chairs and chair-elects or co-chairs (as stipulated by said Committee's membership description in APPM Sec.
+3.5) and filing a year-end report for the following year.